Trump hosting lunch with Romney, Collins — who declined to condemn House impeachment inquiry

 The Senate is unlikely to vote to remove Trump from office, even if a few Republicans such as Collins and Romney defect.
 The Senate requires a two-thirds majority to convict, or 67 votes.
 The GOP holds a 53-47 advantage, which would require 20 Republicans to break from the president, assuming that every Democrat votes to convict.

-Trump's recent lunch meetings highlight the White House's desire to highlight how they believe they’re working towards legislative priorities; the president also frequently mentions the importance of party unity, especially as he heads into an election year.
+Trump's recent lunch meetings show the White House's desire to highlight how they believe they’re working toward legislative priorities; the president also frequently mentions the importance of party unity, especially as he heads into an election year.